martijnbolt/tau/Content.md

 # Abstract
 * Tau Chain basics
 # what problems it solves, the purpose for which Tau Chain was invented
+* The problem of scaling discussions and decision making.
+In particular,
+* Collaborative discussion and decision making about a desired computer program, to then be translated into code.
+In particular,
+* A program in which its requirements and code are determined by its many users.
+* The theoretical nonexistence of one universal language to be suitable for all types of expression.
+* Agoras solves the following problems:
+* The inability to directly monetize knowledge.
+It is nowadays impossible to directly motenize a piece of knowledge.
+We monetize knowledge only indirectly by being recognized as experts in some fields.
+* The inability to create risk free interest without the creation of new money (inflation).
 * the Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases

 # What is Tau Chain?